MEGA65/open-roms/CONFIG.md

 ### `CONFIG_TAPE_WEDGE`

-If enabled, a simple DOS wedge is available from the direct mode for tape loading - supports `←L` only.
+If enabled, a simple DOS wedge is available from the direct mode for tape loading - supports `←L` only, optionally with a file name.

-Feature needs few bytes in BASIC segment.
+Feature needs several bytes in BASIC segment.
 If unsure - enable.

 ### `CONFIG_TAPE_HEAD_ALIGN`